 How to fish/how to fight:

-fighting a fish You will want to target the outlets of lakes during the early spring.
+You will want to target the outlets of lakes during the early spring.
 The trout will wait there to ambush out-migrating smolt.
 During the later spring months and coming into summer, the trout will begin to position themselves near good salmon spawning areas.
 You will want to target log jams, cut banks, seams, and pocket water.
 The trout will lay in these easy-to-hide spots to ambush their quarry.
 When the anadromous fish begin to make their way upstream to spawn, the trout switch gears and begin to go after the easy calorie-dense salmon eggs.
 Salmon eggs are easy to scoop up and this is when beading is by far the most effective method of catching trout in Alaska.
 While the salmon are actively spawning, the trout will lay a few feet behind their redds waiting for eggs to come bouncing downstream.
 If you have the correct size and color bead this is when you can catch a lot of fish in a very short amount of time.
 While the salmon are beginning to dig redds and prepare to do their dance of love, try fishing the riffle sections below the spawning grounds.
 The trout find safety in the riffles as eagles, bears and other predators have a hard time spotting them while they wait for eggs to drop.
 After you make that long picture perfect cast to a small pocket pushed up against the bank holding a 30+ inch rainbow trout, the last thing you want to do is lose it during the fight!
 After the fish makes its initial first couple of runs, remember to do your best to keep the fish off balance by lowering the tip of your fly rod to your downstream side and pull toward the bank.
 This will keep the fish off balance and it will have to expend a lot of extra energy trying to position itself in a place that they effectively fight.

 Trout handling + C&R:

-releasing the fish There are general rules which can enable the longevity of the trout fisheries throughout Alaska.
+There are general rules which can enable the longevity of the trout fisheries throughout Alaska.
 Remember to practice proper fishing handling, limit the fight times and never walk through spawning grounds of fish.
 ALWAYS wet your hands before touching any fish.
 This helps the fish retain its protective slime layer which defends the fish from harmful bacteria and NEVER use a tailing glove.
 Use a rubber landing net, this will allow for shorter fight times, help avoid fish being drug up onto the rocky bank of a river where they can bonk their head, and assist with letting the fish rest before release.
 It also reduces handling time and which will also protect the fish’s slime layer.
 When releasing fish, always find a spot with a soft current and point the fish’s head upstream.
 This will allow water to pass over the gills and allow the fish to breathe and recover before being returned to the harsh Alaskan waters.
 Do not underline your fish.
 Alaskan rainbow trout are not line shy.
 You can often get away with fishing 10-12lb test tippet and catch plenty of fish to keep yourself entertained all day.
 Fishing a light tippet can lead to prolonged fight times and over-stressing fish which can result in the death of that fish!
 In order to protect the fisheries and trout we love, use an appropriate tippet class for the fish you are targeting.
 It seems as though each week in Alaska brings on new and exciting challenges.
 One week, you may be casting small delicate dry flies to rising fish and the next, the fish have fully transitioned into eating salmon eggs.
 Do your best to stop and watch what is happening on the river while you are there.
 This will help you determine how you should be fishing.

 How to Book a Trip to Fish for Rainbow Trout in Alaska:

-booking a trip Adventure and the fish of your dreams await!
+Adventure and the fish of your dreams await!
 Come join us at Rainbow River Lodge for a week of unparalleled fishing, gourmet food, and top-of-the-line hospitality – all while enjoying the scenic views of one of the wildest places on earth.